What you need to know before you get in a driverless car

 Meanwhile, the cameras on Tesla’s vehicles have been said to struggle with the glare from sunshine, particularly at dawn or dusk.
 And sunlight’s not the only natural phenomenon that can throw a spanner into the works: rain interferes with what a driverless car ‘sees’ through its cameras, and reduces the effectiveness of any laser scanners, as the drops can bend and reflect the light pulses.

 Problems like these have led to some high-profile incidents.
-Last December, Uber had to withdraw the 16 test vehicles it was trialling in San Francisco after California’s Department of Motor Vehicles revoked the cars’ licences.
+In December 2016, Uber had to withdraw the 16 test vehicles it was trialling in San Francisco after California’s Department of Motor Vehicles revoked the cars’ licences.
 The local authority said that the ride-hailing company didn’t have a permit to operate autonomous vehicles on the city’s roads, but its decision came after footage emerged of the vehicles running red lights and veering into cycle lanes.
-Then in March, Uber temporarily suspended its self-driving programme after one of its cars flipped onto its side in a crash in Tempe, Arizona.
+Then in March 2017, Uber temporarily suspended its self-driving programme after one of its cars flipped onto its side in a crash in Tempe, Arizona.